 On the basis of the arguments filed, IGD asked the Court of Ravenna to reject all demands made by IIS.
-As a subordinate measure, IGD objected that a different interpretation of the clause on how to quantify a price supplement should be considered null and void, as the object of the contract would be undetermined baseless in a sound and logical explanation.
-At present, as the arguments previously rejected have simply been restated at the appeal level, IGDalong with its legal advisors-expects the lower-court decision to be upheld.
-To ensure a watertight defense, however, IGD has filed a cross-appeal as there are other reasons to find that the framework agreement is no longer valid that were not given enough weight or emphasis in the lower-court decision, leading to our legitimate withdrawal from the agreement following the negative due diligence report.
-Meanwhile, the amount GAM has been ordered to pay IGD is in the process of being collected.
+As a subordinate measure, IGD objected that a different interpretation of the clause on how to quantify a price supplement should be considered null and void, as the object of the contract would be undetermined and undeterminable.